cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

    esptool.py --port $ESP_PORT write_flash -fs 1MB -fm dout 0x0 /opt/tasmota8266/tasmota-sensors.bin
    ```

    **Wait** until `esptool.py` is completely done before moving on.
 Flashing a firmware can take a few minutes to complete but in this case, it usually does not take more than 30 seconds.
+If you experience issues while flashing, try a different baud rate (`-b`) than the default `115200`, such as `-b 921600` or `-b 74880`.
+The [Tasmota FAQ](https://tasmota.github.io/docs/FAQ/#flashing) can help with this and other issues.
    {: .notice--danger }

 9. When done, disconnect the adapter from your computer and put it back into **default mode** by removing the jumper grounding `IO0`, as follows:

    [![ESP-01 in default mode](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-default-mode.jpg){:.PostImage .PostImage--large}](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-default-mode.jpg)

 10. Reconnect your ESP-01 adapter and scan the nearby WiFi networks.
 If correctly flashed, you should be able to see a new `tasmota_*` WiFi network created by your ESP-01 WiFi module; if this is not the case, then double check all steps, use a different wire to ground `IO0`, and try again.
 (If the problem persists, it might be hardware-related.
 Try a different adapter or ESP-01 or both.)

 If you reached this part, it means your ESP-01 is already running Tasmota (Hurrah!).
-This is a good opportunity to take a break if you feel overwhelmed.
 In the next section, we will learn how to configure the Tasmota firmware over-the-air.

 ## Basic Tasmota configuration
 In this section, we will learn how to connect the ESP-01 to a local wireless network, set a default [Template](https://tasmota.github.io/docs/Templates/) for the device, fix its time, and configure its MQTT client.

 ### Initial WiFi configuration
 After a fresh installation (or [power cycling your device seven times in a short period](https://tasmota.github.io/docs/Device-Recovery/#fast-power-cycle-device-recovery)), the Tasmota firmware automatically creates a wireless access point (WAP) that other devices can connect to.
 The WAP is called `tasmota_*`, in which `*` will be a combination of the device's MAC address and random numbers.
-To configure the WiFi in your new Tasmota device:
+To configure the WiFi in your new Tasmota device, do as follows:

 1. Make sure the ESP-01 is powered on in [default mode](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-default-mode.jpg).